GrooveypenguinX/PunisherBossMod/README.md

 JustNU Core:  https://hub.sp-tarkov.com/files/file/378-justnu-core/

-- Without JustNU Core the Punisher's gear will not be added.
+- Without JustNU Core the Punisher's gear will not be added and the mod will fail to load.